-How Work History Affects Your Social Security Disability Benefits
+Understanding the Importance of Work History in Social Security Disability Benefits

 - Advocate Pathway Solutions

-When people think about Social Security Disability benefits, their first thoughts are usually about their medical conditions—how severe they are, whether their doctors agree, and how the Social Security Administration (SSA) will view their symptoms.
-But there’s another major piece of the puzzle that many applicants overlook.
-Work history.
-If you are applying for Social Security Disability Insurance (SSDI), your past employment affects almost every part of your eligibility—from whether you qualify at all to how much you could receive each month.
-If you are applying for Supplemental Security Income (SSI), work history matters less, but it can still impact certain parts of your claim.
+When I think about Social Security Disability benefits, my mind often goes straight to medical conditions.
+I consider how severe they are, whether my doctors agree, and how the Social Security Administration (SSA) will view my symptoms.
+However, there's another crucial aspect that many applicants overlook: work history.
+If I'm applying for Social Security Disability Insurance (SSDI), my past employment affects almost every part of my eligibility—from whether I qualify at all to how much I could receive each month.
+Even if I'm applying for Supplemental Security Income (SSI), work history still matters, albeit to a lesser extent.

-Understanding the rules can be confusing, especially when you’re trying to manage your health at the same time.
-This guide breaks everything down clearly so you know exactly how your work history impacts your Social Security Disability benefits.
+Understanding the rules can be confusing, especially when I’m trying to manage my health at the same time.
+This guide breaks everything down clearly so I know exactly how my work history impacts my Social Security Disability benefits.

-Work history helps SSA answer three important questions:
+Work history helps the SSA answer three important questions:

-Have you worked enough to qualify for SSDI?
+Have I worked enough to qualify for SSDI?

 SSDI is an insurance program.
-You pay into the system through payroll taxes (FICA).
-To be "insured", you must have enough work credits.
+I pay into the system through payroll taxes (FICA).
+To be "insured," I must have enough work credits.

-SSDI requires that you worked recently enough before becoming disabled.
+SSDI requires that I worked recently enough before becoming disabled.

-Your lifetime earnings determine your SSDI payment.
-Higher past earnings = higher monthly benefits.
+My lifetime earnings determine my SSDI payment.
+Higher past earnings equal higher monthly benefits.

-For SSI applicants, work history does not affect eligibility the same way.
+For SSI applicants, work history does not affect eligibility in the same way.
 SSI is based purely on need.
-But understanding the differences between the programs helps you know which path is likely to result in approval.
+However, understanding the differences between the programs helps me know which path is likely to result in approval.

-2. SSDI Work Credits - How You Earn Them and How Many You Need
+SSDI Work Credits - How I Earn Them and How Many I Need

-To qualify for SSDI, you must earn work credits.
-These credits represent how much you have contributed to the Social Security system during your working years.
+To qualify for SSDI, I must earn work credits.
+These credits represent how much I have contributed to the Social Security system during my working years.

-You can earn up to 4 "credits" per year.
+I can earn up to 4 credits per year.

-Once you earn $7,240 in a year, you’ve reached the maximum 4 credits.
+Once I earn $7,240 in a year, I’ve reached the maximum of 4 credits.

 The actual amount changes each year, but for 2025, these are the numbers Social Security uses.
 (Social Security)